Managing App Volumes

-We can use the blow command to create volumes and mount the created volumes.
-Drycc create volume support ReadWriteMany, so before deploying drycc, you need to have a StorageClass ready which can support ReadWriteMany.
-Deploying drycc, set controller.appStorageClass to this StorageClass.
+You can use the commands below to create volumes and mount them to applications.
+Drycc supports ReadWriteMany access mode, so before deploying Drycc, you need to have a StorageClass ready that can support ReadWriteMany.
+When deploying Drycc, set controller.appStorageClass to this StorageClass.

 Use drycc volumes to mount a volume for a deployed application’s processes.